Greg LeMond anti-doping stance and controversies

 Greg LeMond addresses Play the Game 2009 conference.

 Greg LeMond competed at a time when performance enhancing drugs were just beginning to impact his sport.
 Rumors of improprieties existed, including USA Cycling's blood doping at the 1984 LA Olympics and Francesco Moser's same measures prior to his 1984 assault on the hour record, but legalities were not sharply demarcated and the practice was not spoken of in the open.
 Considered one of the most talented cyclists of his generation, from his earliest days of professional cycling LeMond was strongly against taking performance enhancing drugs, largely on the basis of the health risks such practices posed.
 His career lacks the suspicious results that have tarnished his successors.
 His willingness to speak out against doping and those prominent individuals involved inadvertently linked him with the sport’s doping scandal controversies.
-In his opposition to fraud, corruption and what he saw as complicity on the part of cycling officials, LeMond became a lightning rod with the sports most prominent personalities.
+In his opposition to fraud, corruption and what he saw as complicity on the part of cycling officials, LeMond became a lightning rod with the sport's most prominent personalities.

 In 2001 LeMond was one of the first professional cyclists of note, and the only former Tour champion, to openly express doubts over the legitimacy of Lance Armstrong's three-consecutive Tour successes.
 He consistently questioned the relationship between riders and sports doctors like Italian Michele Ferrari.
 In 2006 LeMond noted that the extent of doping in the sport could not occur without complicity from the body that regulates international professional cycling, and he accused the Union Cycliste Internationale of serious doping-related corruption.
 In an open letter in December 2012 he asserted that UCI's Pat McQuaid and Hein Verbruggen were central to the problem in professional cycling.
 LeMond claimed professional cyclists are treated as "lab rats," while the doping facilitators escape harm or responsibility.
 He told an audience at Coventry University, "The doctors, the management, the officials, they're the ones that have corrupted riders.
 The riders are the only ones that pay the price".
 LeMond's statements have brought him into conflict with some of the sport's elite, including the UCI's McQuaid and Verbruggen, the Trek Bicycle Corporation, and riders Lance Armstrong, Floyd Landis, and Alberto Contador.
 In the interests of reforming the sport, LeMond offered to serve as president of the UCI, taking over the position of former president Pat McQuaid.